The SAN configuration screen allows you to connect your appliance to your SAN (Storage Area Network). A SAN is made up of three basic components:

 Additionally, it is important to be aware of SCSI transport protocols:

-Target and initiators groups define sets of targets and initiators that can be associated with LUNs.
+Target and initiator groups define sets of targets and initiators that can be associated with LUNs.
 A LUN that is associated with a target group can only be seen via the targets in the group.
 If a LUN is not explicitly associated with a target group, it is in the default target group and will be accessible via all targets, regardless of protocol.
-Similarly, a LUN that is associated with an initiator group can only be seen by the initiators in the group.
+Similarly, a LUN can only be seen by the initiators in the group or groups to which it belongs.
 If a LUN is not explicitly associated with an initiator group, it is in the default initiator group and can be accessed by all initiators.
 While using the default initiator group can be useful for evaluation purposes, its use is discouraged since it may result in exposure of the LUN to unwanted or conflicting initiators.

 Use the configuration san context of the CLI to operate on targets and initiators by protocol type.
 Then, use the shares CLI context to create LUNs and associate them with target and initiator groups.